Yamasee War: Background

 For years, the Yamasee profited from their relation with the settlers.
 By 1715, deer had become rare in Yamasee territory, and the Yamasee became increasingly indebted to the American traders who supplied them with trade goods on credit.
-Rice plantations had begun to thrive in South Carolina and was exported as a commodity crop, but much of the land good for rice had been taken up.
-The Yamasee had been granted a large land reserve on the southern borders of South Carolina, and settlers began to covet the land which they deemed ideal for rice plantations.
+Rice plantations had begun to thrive in South Carolina and rice was exported as a commodity crop.
+However, much of the land good for growing rice had been taken up.
+The Yamasee had been granted a large land reserve on the southern borders of South Carolina, and settlers began to covet the land which they deemed ideal for their rice plantations.

+Many Yamasees soon became indebted to the colonists they traded with, as a result of duplicitous colonial mercantile practices.
+Infuriated by the practices of the colonists, the Yamasees resolved to go to war against them, forming a pan-tribal coalition and initiating a two-year long war by attacking the colonial settlement of Charles Town on April 15, 1715.

 Each of the Indian tribes that joined in the war had its own reasons, as complicated and deeply rooted in the past as that of the Yamasee.
 The tribes did not act in carefully planned coordination, but the unrest increased and tribes began to discuss war.
-By early 1715, rumors of growing Indian support for war was troubling enough that some friendly Indians warned colonists of the danger.
+By early 1715, rumors of growing Indian support for war were troubling enough that some friendly Indians warned colonists of the danger.
 They suggested that the Ochese Creek were the instigators.
+The Waccamaw were said to have joined the war because escaped slaves instigated then against the colonists as African Americans often gave useful intel to Indian tribes.
+Thus, colonists chronically feared that their slaves and the Indians would recognize their mutual interest and join against the colonists, this fear often made its way into legislation.